He was charming, attractive, intelligent, funny, and kind. He knew just the right words to say to make you feel special.

 12. They view abuse as love.

-Because controlling husbands have a sense of entitlement, they see their abusive behaviors as appropriate and even loving.
+Because controlling men have a sense of entitlement, they see their abusive behaviors as appropriate and even loving.
 Since they know best, they are doing you a favor by making all of the decisions about you and your lives together.

 Your controlling guy may say things like, “You don’t need to see your family because I love you more than all of them,” or “You better not leave me because I love you so much I might die.”